pine64/website/content/documentation/PinePhone_Pro/IMX258_camera_debugging.md

 ## Next steps

 Where do we go from here?
-I don’t know--something may be wrong with the way the .dts specifies interrupts, some kind of firmware/GIC (the rk3399’s interrupt controller) configuration issue, or something else.
+Something may be wrong with the way the .dts specifies interrupts, some kind of firmware/GIC (the rk3399’s interrupt controller) configuration issue, or something else.
 It would be good to try to determine:

 * Whether the MIPI lines actually show traffic, if someone has a logic analyzer and a dissected PPP.
 * Whether the DMA of frames to memory actually happens, regardless of (lack of) emission of the interrupt that tells us when said DMA finishes a frame.